endreth/jHasher/README.md

 <details open>
 <summary><b>Acknowledgment</b></summary><br>
-The hash implementations used in this program are sourced from a variety of libraries and APIs, including the <a href="https://docs.oracle.com/en/java/javase/18/security/java-cryptography-architecture-jca-reference-guide.html#GUID-2BCFDD85-D533-4E6C-8CE9-29990DEB0190">Java Cryptography Extension (JCE-JCA)</a>, the Bouncy Castle Crypto API, the Spring Security API, as well as proprietary code developed by Rctcwyvrn (Lily) and Phxql (Moritz Halbritter).
+The hash implementations used in this program are sourced from a variety of libraries and APIs, including the <a href="https://docs.oracle.com/en/java/javase/18/security/java-cryptography-architecture-jca-reference-guide.html#GUID-2BCFDD85-D533-4E6C-8CE9-29990DEB0190">Java Cryptography Extension (JCE-JCA)</a>, the <a href="https://www.bouncycastle.org/">Bouncy Castle Crypto API</a>, the <a href="https://docs.spring.io/spring-security/reference/">Spring Security API</a>, as well as proprietary code developed by <a href="https://github.com/rctcwyvrn">Rctcwyvrn (Lily)</a> and <a href="https://github.com/phxql">Phxql (Moritz Halbritter)</a>.
+An acknowledgement should be made to <a href="https://igazsagugyi-szakerto.hu/">Tamás M. Fülöp</a> (forensic IT expert) and Roland Dandi (Java programmer) for their invaluable guidance and support throughout the project, as well as for their valuable insights shared during discussions.

 </details>

 ![github2](https://user-images.githubusercontent.com/104054427/227724910-a71f13dc-76ed-4a86-9e2a-61253ee4dead.png)
-The UI design was created with [Balsamiq Wireframes](https://balsamiq.com/)!
+The UI design was created with [Balsamiq Wireframes](https://balsamiq.com/).